Analysis | What you need to know about the Republican National Convention

 The convention speakers are usually a mix of party luminaries, rising stars and non-politicians whose stories exemplify something the party wants to highlight.

-Perhaps the most headline-grabbing announcement so far is that Mark and Patricia McCloskey, the St. Louis couple who were briefly charged for waving guns at Black Lives Matter protesters this summer, will briefly speak in support of Trump, The Washington Post’s Josh Dawsey reported.

-Fox News has reported that a Kentucky teen whose interaction with a Native American on the Mall went viral last year (and who later sued and settled with The Washington Post and CNN over coverage of it) will speak, in an apparent jab at media coverage of the political right.
+In addition to the McCloskey couple in St. Louis, a Kentucky teen whose interaction with a Native American on the Mall went viral last year (and who later sued and settled with The Post and CNN over coverage of it) will speak, in an apparent jab at media coverage of the political right.

-Fox News also reported that South Dakota Gov. Kristi L. Noem (R), who has made controversial decisions during the pandemic — such as not issuing stay-at-home orders at the start of the pandemic and not expanding unemployment help expanded by Trump — will also speak.
-Pennsylvania congressional candidate Sean Parnell, who is challenging Democratic star Rep. Conor Lamb (D-Pa.) in November, said he will speak too.
+A number of Trump’s adult children will speak each night.
+On Thursday night, Ivanka Trump will speak, raising legal concerns, given that she is also a White House adviser.
+(The White House said she will speak in her personal capacity as the president’s daughter.)
+Trump’s personal lawyer, Rudolph W. Giuliani, who was a central figure in the president’s Ukraine scandal that led to his impeachment in the House, will speak Thursday.

+Secretary of State Mike Pompeo and Housing and Urban Development Secretary Ben Carson were also slotted for speaking roles.
+That, too, is “a move that critics have argued further blurs the lines between the presidential campaign and official business,” The Post’s Seung Min Kim and Felicia Sonmez wrote.

-Other politicians to appear include former U.N.
-Ambassador Nikki Haley, House Minority Leader Kevin McCarthy (R-Calif.), Florida Lt.
+Other politicians to appear include South Dakota Gov. Kristi L. Noem (R), Senate Majority Leader Mitch McConnell (R-Ky.), House Minority Leader Kevin McCarthy (R-Calif.), Florida Lt.
 Gov. Jeanette Núñez and Sens.
 Tim Scott (R-S.C.) and Joni Ernst (R-Iowa), the latter of whom is in a tough reelection race.
+Each night will also feature some of Trump’s most vocal supporters in Congress, such as Gaetz and Jordan, as well as Elise Stefanik (R-N.Y.), Dan Crenshaw (R-Tex.), Jeff Van Drew (R-N.J.) and Lee Zeldin (R-N.Y.) from the House and Sens.
+Rand Paul (R-Ky.), Tom Cotton (R-Ark.) and Marsha Blackburn (R-Tenn.).

-Other expected speakers include the father of a Parkland shooting victim who supports Trump, as well as a former Planned Parenthood employee turned antiabortion advocate, Abby Johnson, reports Fox News.
-Alice Marie Johnson, whose life sentence Trump commuted after lobbying by Kim Kardashian West, says she will also speak.
+We will also hear from non-politicians who are popular on the right: the father of a Parkland, Fla., shooting victim who supports Trump; a former Planned Parenthood employee turned antiabortion advocate, Abby Johnson; Alice Marie Johnson, whose life sentence Trump commuted after lobbying by Kim Kardashian West; prominent evangelical pastor Franklin Graham; and the president of the Ultimate Fighting Championship, Dana White.

-CNN reports that Jared Kushner could speak, as well as people who have benefited from Trump’s policies.
+The Post reports that each night Republicans will have a speaker who was born in Venezuela or Cuba to talk about their negative experiences with socialism, part of a strategy to cast Democrats in a similar leftist light.

-Republicans only decided last month that they wouldn’t be able to have a traditional convention.
+Republicans decided only last month that they wouldn’t be able to have a traditional convention.
 It looks like their planning is going right up to the last minute.
 The Daily Beast reported that less than a week before the convention, TV network executives said “they were still almost completely in the dark about basic details of next week’s RNC, including its format and its roster of speakers.”

+To capture the president’s penchant for staging reality TV-like spectacles, the New York Times reports that two producers from his former TV show, “The Apprentice,” are helping put the convention together.
+That could include Trump himself speaking in every night leading up to his nomination speech in the 10 p.m. hour, the Times reports.

 Why is it in Charlotte?